Nutrition

 Is Intuitive Eating Healthy?

-Yes, eating intuitively can be a healthy approach to food for many people.
+Yes, eating intuitively can support health for many people.
 This is because it promotes listening to your body’s natural signals and making food choices based on hunger, fullness and satisfaction rather than adhering to fad diet rules that are often not scientifically proven to improve health or promote long-term weight loss.

-Furthermore, by encouraging people to discover the satisfaction factor in their meals, intuitive eating promotes mindful eating practices that can lead to better digestion and overall health.
+Furthermore, by encouraging people to discover the satisfaction factor in their meals, intuitive eating supports mindful eating practices that some people find beneficial for digestive comfort and overall well-being.

 Generally, this way of eating encourages a balanced and varied diet by focusing on gentle nutrition and consuming foods that nourish the body while also being enjoyable.